Module 9: Training materials (Police)

 • Confidential support: Provide confidential counselling and support services.

-• Regular check-ins: Implement regular mental health check-ins with professionals.
+• Regular check-ins: Implement regular check-ins how Tom is doing.

 (3) Neglecting self-care can significantly impact Tom’s performance and well-being, including: